makersacademy/airport_challenge/README.md

 I then wrote a failing unit test in the relevant rspec file.
 Next I made the changes required to pass the test.
 And finially I refactored.
-After finishing all the user stories, I repeated this pattern for the edge cases.
+After covering everything from the domain model, I repeated this pattern for the edge cases.